What we will cover:

 The Benefits of WordPress

-When making a case for WordPress as the best CMS for any business, you have to start with its numerous benefits.
+When making a case for WordPress as the best CMS for any business, you have to start with its numerous advantages.
 With that in mind, here are some of the features and advantages of WordPress that make it such a good choice for businesses of all sizes:

 1. Customisation Options